BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 # SARS-CoV-2 training with Nextflow

-In this report you will find all the information necessary to follow the steps to analyze SARS-CoV-2 data with Galaxy.
+In this report you will find all the information necessary to follow the steps to analyze SARS-CoV-2 data with Nextflow.

 ## Training overview
 During this training we will following these steps: